 My web pages are mostly annotated bookmarks to help offset my poor memory, with a few essays buried deep in the pages.
 This website uses the same technology it did in 1990, hand edited HTML.
 I am happy if others find these pages useful, but don't expect something pretty or elegant.
 I sometimes update my blog rather than putting content here and I sometimes tweet things I find interesting.
 One of these days I will actually do a full overhaul, move the content into some CMS and intergrate these sites together... but not today, or even next week.

 Interests: Doing good, building effective enterprises (organizational learning, leadership, etc), systems (architecting, complexity theory, game theory, emergence), learning & growth (psychology, education, science of the mind, epistemology), and matters of faith.
 I believe that the world is complex with far more inter-connections than most people realize... so small changes can often make a huge impact.
 I seem to spend a lot of time mobilizing or organizing people.
-My wife and I have run Perspectives a number of times.
+I have run Perspectives a number of times.
 I have been involve in a number of programs to welcome international students, immigrants, and refugees.
 I donate my time and skills to organizations that perform humanitarian service or result in effective development (governmental, NGO, religious, or commercial).
 I think society can be best judged by how it treats those with the least power.

 Hobbies: outdoors, travel, reading, photography and music.
 I love hiking and find it a wonderful way to remember the importance of beauty, simplicity, and living in the present.
 A number of years ago I invested some time into building a stereo and headphone audio system and like many geeks play with consumer electronics.